FYDE-S2020/Lab2/README.md

 }
 ```

-   When you write code inside the BLYNK_WRITE() function, you are essentially injecting that code into the Blynk ADT.
+   When you write code inside the BLYNK_WRITE() function, you are essentially injecting that code into the Blynk framework.
+They give you the interface, you write the implementation.

 ## Blynk Read

 The opposite of Blynk write is Blynk read.
-In this case, the app requests data from the ESP32.
+In this case, the mobile app requests data from the ESP32.
+Again, you don't need to ever call it, you would just need to tell it what to do.
 Example:

 ```C
 // This function is executed whenever Blynk pin V5 requests data from the ESP32